-6.10 Verification of the length of previous and intended stays
+7.9.
+Verification of the length of previous and intended stays

-The consulate shall check the length of previous and intended stays to verify that the applicant has not exceeded/will not exceed the maximum duration of authorised stay in the territory of the Member States, irrespective of possible stays authorised under a national long-stay visa or a residence permit, i.e. only stays covered by a uniform visa or a visa with limited territorial validity should be counted.
-However, responsibility for complying with the 90/180-day rule lies with the visa holder.
+The consulate shall check the length of previous and intended stays in order to verify that the applicant has not exceeded/will not exceed the maximum duration of authorised stay in the territory of the Member States, irrespective of possible stays authorised under a national long-stay visa or a residence permit issued by another Member State, i.e. only stays covered by a uniform visa or a visa with limited territorial validity should be counted.